-[11] ETSI TS 102 232-7 V3.8.1 (2020-08): Part 7: Service-specific details for Mobile Services
+[11] ETSI TS 102 232-7 V3.13.1 (2023-03): Part 7: Service-specific details for Mobile Services

-[12] ETSI TS 103 707 V1.2.1 (2021-03): Lawful Interception (LI); Handover for messaging services over HTTP/XML
+[12] ETSI TS 103 707 V1.10.1 (2024-12): Lawful Interception (LI); Handover Interface for HTTP delivery

+[13] ETSI TS 103 120 V1.18.1 (2024-12) Lawful Interception (LI); Interface for warrant information* * Currently there is no usage of an electronic interface for warrant information in the Grand Duchy of Luxembourg, but it is very likely that it will be mandatory in future version of this specification.
+New implementations should already be planned considering the need for an electronic warrant interface according to ETSI TS 103 120 [13].

 The chosen options and national amendments to these ETSI and 3GPP documents are listed in the following chapters of Part A. If no options or amendments are defined in Part A, the corresponding ETSI or 3GPP document will be applicable without change in the version specified above or in a later version.

 List of abbreviations